 To describe the clinical value of adding PT services to the ED for the population at risk, we counted the number of new IS cases among patients in the Family Medicine Unit who, after admission to the ED, had received a PT assessment.
 We then compared the number of IS cases among those who had received PT in the ED and those who had not.
 This was measured by reviewing the medical files of all patients admitted to the Family Medicine Unit who had been included in the study upon admission to the ED.
-Analysis for the quantitative getting up and moving contraindicated by the admission.
+Analysis for the quantitative data was purely descriptive and no inferential statistics were used.